aubreyaubrey/crossprocessdesign/content/work/to-try-the-mountain-passes/index.md

 ![cross process design house book layout - pacific crest trail portrait series - cover](/images/work/cross-process-design-house-to-try-the-mountain-passes-cover.jpg "cover artwork and design - to try the mountain passes")

-In early 2019 my friend Andrew Burns started a new Instagram account to post the amazing portraits he was taking of PCT hikers in Southern California.
+In early 2019 my friend Andrew Burns started a new Instagram account, <a href="https://instagram.com/pct_people_project" target="_blank">@pct_people_project</a>, to post the amazing portraits he was taking of PCT hikers in Southern California.
 As the year went on and he began traveling farther and farther from home to catch thru-hikers on various sections of the trail, the landscape and the condition of the hikers began to change.
 The faces, clothing, backpacks and stories were all captivating.

 I talked to Andrew one day about how inspiring the series was – real people, all on the trail for different reasons but unified in many of their goals.
 He told me he had so many photos he was thinking about compiling them into a book.
 It would almost be like a year book for the hikers who were featured.
 I had just moved to Hawai'i and was pining for the mountains.
 I volunteered to help with art and design if he really went through with publishing a book.